To start with, anybody who attempts to create a list, any list is always on a slippery wicket.

 You as a CFP are the best bet that people have in managing their growing wealth.

-Yes that economics degree is also a good bet for making a career in financial services.
-After all, it’s the economists who create all the policies which determines whether the country grows or flounders.
+Yes, that economics degree is also a good bet for making a career in financial services.
+After all, it’s the economists who create all the policies that determine whether the country grows or flounders.

-Economists are valued in the financial services industry for predicting impact of policies that may impact business performance and make informed decisions on how policies would move and how the business should react to the changing policies.
+Economists are valued in the financial services industry for predicting an impact of policies that may affect business performance and make informed decisions about how policies would move and how the business should react to the changing policies.

 If you chose to become an economist then the financial services world would look to you just like many people look to astrologers, i.e. to understand complex inputs and give guidance on how to use the available resources for creating valuable outputs.

-A statistician is responsible for the collection, assessment, explanation and presentation of quantitative data.
+A statistician handles the collection, assessment, explanation and presentation of quantitative data.

 You as a statistician provide insights, commendations, and advice on policy and strategy to clients within and outside your organization.

-You as a statistician are responsible for monitoring data collection and using modeling techniques, both mathematical and statistical.
+You as a statistician, handle monitoring data collection and using modeling techniques, both mathematical and statistical.
 You would also be expected to present your findings along with providing strategic advice on how best to use the results.